 Is the base image in the FROM line of your Dockerfile safe to use?
 Pulling nginx, python, grafana, or any other image from Docker Hub with the latest tag doesn't mean it's patched, current, or secure.
 A standard nginx image returns 300+ CVEs.
 Most are vulnerabilities in OS utilities unrelated to serving HTTP traffic, but not all of them can be ignored.

-Even well-maintained images lag. nginx:latest has carried OpenSSL vulnerabilities for months at a time.
+So, even well-maintained images lag. nginx:latest has carried OpenSSL vulnerabilities for months at a time.
 The upstream fix exists, but the Docker Hub layer takes time to catch up.
 Teams pulling latest and following best practices were still deploying the vulnerability throughout.

 The interpretation problem